-Bouquet to lie on tomb of unknown warrior
+Bouquet laid on tomb of unknown warrior

 The plant became a family favourite after Queen Victoria was given myrtle by Prince Albert's grandmother during a visit to Gotha in Germany.

-Later that year, the couple bought Osborne House as a family retreat and they planted the sprig against the terrace walls, when it continues to bloom.
+Later that year, the couple bought Osborne House as a family retreat and they planted the sprig against the terrace walls, where it continues to bloom.

 It then became tradition for royal brides to carry the plant after Queen Victoria's eldest daughter, Princess Victoria, used it in her bouquet in 1858 - including the Duchess of Cambridge and Princess Diana.